What actually happens to your code when you connect Parry.

 - 05

-Findings (rule, severity, title, matched-line snippet) and raw scanner JSON (≤8MB each) land in Postgres in your tenant.
-Used for lifecycle, SARIF export, audit evidence.
+Findings, matched-line snippets, and raw scanner output land in your tenant.
+Used for lifecycle, re-export, and audit evidence.

 - 06